wg-osr/walkerga.github.io/class/sp_ettercap.md

 <img align="right" width=230px src="http://www.kaluta.com/pages/games/dnd/ettercaps210.jpg">

+###### A monster class for the [Ettercap](https://saltygoo.github.io/monsters/ettercap), spider-people.
+But could also be used for a litteral spider.
+Illustratio by [Kaluta](http://www.kaluta.com/).

 <ins>Starting Equipment</ins><br>
-A silk bag, A dessicated body.
+A wrapped dessicated Body, a glowing Stone.

 <ins>Starting Skills (+5)</ins><br>
 Ropes, and either Fairy Hunting, Canopy Life, or Sewing.